Salsa should be in its own food group. It’s a delicious addition to chips, goes great on eggs, and is lovely served on a variety of meats.

 Be sure to stir as the mixture is coming to a boil to keep anything from sticking to the bottom of the pot.
 Once everything boils, lower the heat and allow the salsa to simmer for approximately 10 minutes.

 This is an optional special step to add flavor.
 My husband and I love doing this because it makes a world of difference in the taste and texture of your salsa.

-Place a tablespoon or two of oil in a frying pan.
+Place a tablespoon or 2 of oil in a frying pan.
 Ladle the hot salsa into the frying pan when the oil is warm.

-Stir the salsa in the pan for two to five minutes.
+Stir the salsa in the pan for 2 to 5 minutes.
 Frying will give the ingredients more flavor and also helps to thicken the salsa as well.